 Choosing the right Dog Food For Skin Itching can be confusing, so we compared the most popular options and narrowed it down to the best ones for you.

-- Omega fatty acids and antioxidants: Support skin, coat, and immune health
+- Skin & Coat Nutrients: Omega fatty acids and antioxidants promote healthy skin and immune function.

 - Made in the USA